 Accusations of selling drugs or possessing them with the intent to sell can easily impact your life for years.
 The Drug Enforcement Agency arrests more than 30,000 people annually for the alleged sale and possession of narcotics.
 More than 32% of all inmates in state prisons across the country were under the influence of or in possession of drugs when arrested; in federal prisons, it is above 25%.
 Cocaine, heroin, and marijuana are three of the most commonly seized drugs.
-If you have been charged with a crime, contact our Riverside drug crimes lawyer immediately.
+If you have been charged with a crime, contact our Riverside drug sales lawyer immediately.

 Under California law, a person found in possession of an ounce or less of non-concentrated cannabis could be charged with a minimum $100 fine.
 Selling illegal drugs (or intending to) usually involves increased fines and jail times.
 For possession, the type of drug is a factor.
 Penalties for these crimes also depend on how much was confiscated in addition to other circumstances.
 For example, jail time may increase if you are accused of intent to sell near a school.
 Depending on the situation, possession with intent to sell may be a felony.

 If you are accused of drug sales or possessions to sell, contact our drug sale attorneys in Riverside today for a free consultation to build your case today.

 Generally, the state of California establishes punishment for drug possession based on the type of drug and amount found on the person or property.
 However, sentencing regarding drug charges changed dramatically in 2014 when California voters passed Proposition 47.
 Under this new law, many drug possession offenses are misdemeanors and subject to lesser penalties.

 Under California law, a defendant facing possession of any controlled substance with intent to sell could face up to 4 years in jail and fines up to $20,000.
 Crimes regarding crack cocaine carry harsher punishments – up to five year’s prison time.